ruc-practical-ai/development-environment-setup/README.md

 #### When Using a Jupyter Notebook

-When using a Jupyter notebook inside VSCode, you can see which version of Python the IDE is using to execute the notebook by looking in the top right corner of the notebook.
+When using a Jupyter notebook inside VS Code, you can see which version of Python the IDE is using to execute the notebook by looking in the top right corner of the notebook.

-If you want to change the version VSCode uses for that notebook, click it, then click "select another kernel" in the command palette, then select your desired interpreter.
+If you want to change the version VS Code uses for that notebook, click it, then click "select another kernel" in the command palette, then select your desired interpreter.

 #### When Installing Packages with pip